Coppi Peucetico Primitivo 2007 Wine Review

-This Coppi Peucetico Primitivo 2007 was reviewed January 4, 2014 by Natalie MacLean
+This Coppi Peucetico Primitivo 2007 was reviewed on September 13, 2014 by Natalie MacLean

 There's a lot going in this Primitivo.
 Nice fruit up front with aromas of plum and spice.
 I really like the prune flavours on the palate and the wine has a good balance of fruit and acidity with only a very slight bit of bitterness at the end.
 This wine pairs well with big Italian meals like lasagna or bolognese based dishes.
 I tried it with a meat based (lightly spiced) spaghetti and it was excellent.

 |Malcolm Lamont - WSET Adv, CSW rated this wine as 88/100 with the following review:|

 Ruby red in colour, this wine exhibits a beautiful nose with jammy fruit, plums and cedar indicating good varietal character for a primitivo, or Zinfandel.
 Some pronounced structure on the palate, including a good presence of tannins, body and acidity.
 A lovely and interesting wine!